miwermi/DA-team-proj/README.md

 <img width="412" alt="ERD Image" src="https://user-images.githubusercontent.com/102122063/187095802-ba01f4b6-9950-4ce8-82fa-9803c108f59b.png">

 ## Dashboard
 As a team, we’ve begun to discuss ideas for our dashboard that will be key in presenting our findings and telling our story.
-Below is an idea we wish to explore.

 <img width="412" alt="ERD Image" src="https://github.com/miwermi/DA-team-proj/blob/main/graphics/dashboard-draft.png">